Dénia: History

 The town was reconquered by the Christians in 1244.
 This caused a decline for the city, which remained nearly uninhabited after the exile of most of the Muslim population.
 It was later repopulated by the Valencian government.
-Created a fief in 1298, it was held by the de Sandoval family from 1431, although the city itself was returned to Aragonese crown in 1455.
+Created a fief in 1298, it was held by the de Sandoval family from 1431, although the city itself was returned to the Aragonese crown in 1455.
 A marquisate from 1487, Dénia gained many privileges thanks to Francisco Gómez de Sandoval y Rojas, Duke of Lerma, a favourite of Philip III of Spain.
 It suffered a further period of decay after the decree of Expulsion of the Moriscos (1609), by which 25,000 people left the marquisate, leaving the local economy in a dismal state.

 During the War of the Spanish Succession Dénia was besieged by 9,000 French troops in June 1707, who broke down several sections of the town walls using cannon, but their attacks in July were repulsed by the small garrison with great loss of life to the attackers resulting in the siege being raised after 27 days.
 Dénia, however, fell to the French forces that November.
 In 1713 the Treaty of Utrecht recognised Louis XIV's grandson Philip, Duke of Anjou, as King of Spain (as Philip V), so returning Dénia to Spanish rule.

 It was reacquired by the Spanish crown in 1803, after which Denia gained an increasingly important role as a trading port.
 A community of English raisin traders lived in Denia from 1800 until the time of the Spanish Civil War in the late 1930s.